petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-1/liferay-product-offering.md

 ![Liferay's Product Deployment Offerings](the-liferay-product/images/02.png)

 As we review each of the deployment approaches, we would like to draw particular attention to the day-to-day activities that are required.
 Each of these activities has a value, however it is only really delivering the actual business application that is high-value.
-Some of the lower value activites meanwhile can be quite time-consuming and difficult.
+Some of the lower value activities meanwhile can be quite time-consuming and difficult.
 These activities are the responsibility of either Liferay, or the Customer, and each deployment approach assigns these differently.

 ### DXP Self-Hosted